A small-time coupling between $\Lambda$-coalescents and branching processes: Introduction and main results

-The methodology in this paper has several points in common with~\cite{bbs1, bbs2}, where an analogous link between Beta-coalescents and $\alpha$-stable continuous-state branching processes was used.
-However, in these papers the central tool was an explicit embedding of the lookdown process into the (stable) Continuous Random Tree, which allowed for many explicit computations.
+The methodology in this paper has several points in common with \cite {bbs1,bbs2}, where an analogous link between Beta-coalescents and $\alpha$-stable continuous-state branching processes was used.
+However, in these papers the central tool was an explicit embedding of the lookdown process into the (stable) continuous random tree, which allowed for many explicit computations.
 Here, we show that the correct way to generalize this picture for an arbitrary $\Lambda$-coalescents is directly via the particle system approach of the lookdown process.

 In the rest of the paper, we denote by $\eqlaw$ the equivalence in distribution.
-We also use the standard Bachmann-Landau notation $\sim, O(\cdot), o(\cdot),\asymp$ for comparing asymptotic behavior of deterministic and stochastic functions and sequences.
+We also use the standard Bachmann--Landau notation $\sim, O(\cdot), o(\cdot),\asymp$ for comparing asymptotic behavior of deterministic and stochastic functions and sequences.